 Fast smart card

 Fast smart card is an improvement over the existing HDX PC/SC-based smart card redirection.
 It improves performance when smart cards are used in high-latency WAN situations.
+When latency is high, the performance improvement can be significant (for example, 15 seconds for a Windows fast smart card logon versus more than 1 minute with the PC/SC-based smart card redirection).

 Fast smart card is enabled by default on host machines with currently supported Windows VDAs.
 To disable Fast Smart Card on the host-side—for example for diagnostic purposes—set the ‘Disable Cryptographic Redirection’ registry setting to any non-zero value:

-HKLM\SOFTWARE\Citrix\SmartCard CryptographicRedirectionDisable (DWORD)
+HKLM\SOFTWARE\Citrix\SmartCard CryptographicRedirectionDisable (DWORD) <!--NeedCopy-->

 On the client side, to enable fast smart card, include the SmartCardCryptographicRedirection ICA parameter in the default.ica file of the associated StoreFront site: